-The lapse risk is the most significant life insurance risk measured by the capital requirement, representing 56 per cent of the total capital requirement for life insurance risk.
-The capital requirement resulting from the longevity risk is 24 per cent of the capital requirement for the life insurance risk, and the capital requirement for the expense risk is roughly 19 per cent.
+The lapse risk is the most significant life insurance risk measured by the capital requirement, representing 53 per cent of the total capital requirement for life insurance risk.
+The capital requirement resulting from the longevity risk is 29 per cent of the capital requirement for the life insurance risk, and the capital requirement for the operating expense risk is roughly 18 per cent.
 The amount of the solvency capital requirement for insurance risk is described later, in section E.

-From the solvency capital requirement angle, the greatest lapse risk results from the unit-linked insurance portfolio (3/5 of lapse risk) and risk insurance (2/5).

-Of the solvency capital requirement for the expense risk, around 70 per cent is made up of the unit-linked portfolio and the remaining approx. 30 per cent of the with-profit insurance portfolio and risk insurance portfolio.
+From the solvency capital requirement perspective, the majority of the lapse risk results from the unit-linked insurance portfolio (approx. 55 per cent of lapse risk) and risk insurance (approx. 45 per cent).
+Of the solvency capital requirement for the expense risk, around 70 per cent is made up of the unit-linked portfolio and the remaining approximately 30 per cent of the with-profit insurance portfolio and risk insurance portfolio.